Morgawr/Novelette-text/README.md

   (:require [novelette-text.renderer]))
 ```

-Initialize the renderer by providing your canvas' surface elementId:
+Initialize the renderer by providing your canvas surface elementId:
 ```clojure
 (let [renderer (novelette-text.renderer/create-renderer "surface")] ; ...
 Do your rendering here!